curabase/favicon-getter/README.md

 ## Parameters

   - domain: the domain name (eg - facebook.com)
-  - refresh: if present in the param string, it will force the server to refresh the icon
+  - favicon: this is a full path url (eg - http://example.com/favicon.ico) to an alternative favicon.
+This is useful if you absolutely cannot get the script to find the right favicon.

 To refresh a domain: `curl http://localhost:5000/?domain=facebook.com&refresh=true`